voipnuggets/flux-generator/README.md

 --verbose \
 'A photo of an astronaut riding a horse on a beach.'
 ```

+## Using the Web Interface

+Once the server is running (either via `run_flux.sh` or manually):

+1. Open your browser and navigate to http://127.0.0.1:7860
+2. Enter a prompt and click the generate button
+3. On first use, the model will be downloaded (approximately 23 GB)
+4. Download progress will be visible in the terminal
+5. Once downloaded, image generation will begin

 ## Generating image uising the flux generator UI

 - The UI is accessable here http://127.0.0.1:7860